XDC-Community/docs/learn/how-to-articles/how-to-create-and-deploy-an-xrc20-token-using-brownie.md

 npm install ganache --global
 ```

-Lets start by setting up our folder, we are creating a project called `XRC20`, create a new `XRC20` folder by running on terminal
+You can start by setting up your folder.
+As we are creating a project called `XRC20`, you should create a new `XRC20` folder by running the following on terminal:

 ```bash
 mkdir XRC20 && cd XRC20
 ```

-We can initialize empty Brownie project by running:
+You can initialize an empty Brownie project by running:

 ```bash
 brownie init
 ```

-The following message should log on your console:
+The following message should show on your console:

 ```sh
 Brownie v1.19.2 - Python development framework for Ethereum